-Uber's interpretation of this was to enable their customers to find and order their Uber driver without leaving the conversation.
-This means integrations were made to enable conversion within the messaging channel Facebook Messenger.
+Uber's interpretation of this was to enable its customers to find and order their Uber driver without leaving the conversation.
+This means Uber made integrations to enable conversion within the messaging channel Facebook Messenger.

 This Uber experience now sets the standard for customer-business interactions across the globe.
 Consumers' familiarity with messaging channels creates a new market to offer services and experiences, making messaging channels the foundation for success.